tilgovi/dom-seek/README.md

 If the argument is an integer, seeks the iterator forward (if `where` is positive) or backward (if `where` is negative) until `where` characters have been traversed or the traversal ends.
+The iterator may be left with its pointer either before or after the reference node.

-If the argument is a node, seeks the iterator forward or backward until its reference node is equal to the argument and the iterator pointer is before the reference node.
+If the argument is a node, seeks the iterator forward or backward until its pointer is positioned immediately before the given node.

-Iteration always terminates with the iterator pointer before its reference node, the node that contains the destination offset.

 Returns the change in the offset.
 Note that this will be negative when the traversal causes the iterator to move backward.